 One of the ethical responsibilities of library staff is to protect the privacy of library users.
 UST Libraries have historically supported patron privacy, however, users in the 21st century seem less concerned with privacy issues as witnessed by substantive private information shared by users in public sites such as Facebook and Myspace, etc. As the UST libraries consider this policy, we will be considering opt in or opt out of various services and products in which users are willing to share heretofore private information.
 For example, in order to be able to provide Netflix and Amazon types of ‘if you liked this, you’ll like this’ in the future we may provide the opportunity for users to be willing to have the libraries maintain their checkout history.
 In order to be able to provide services that suggest other articles like the one they just downloaded, products may ask to maintain that information.
 That being said, the libraries are committed to maintain patron confidentiality and privacy.

 Confidentiality extends to information sought or received, materials consulted, borrowed or accessed.
 This includes database search records, reference interviews and consultations, circulation records, interlibrary loan records and other personally identifiable uses of library materials, facilities, personnel or services.
-This policy is based on the ALA Policy on Confidentiality.
-Student information is protected based on Family Educational Rights and Privacy Act.
+This policy is based on the American Library Association's Policy concerning Confidentiality of Personally Identifiable Information about Library Users.
+Student information is protected based on Family Educational Rights and Privacy Act sections of the United States Code.

 Law and Legislation